awsdocs/amazon-ecs-developer-guide/doc_source/docker-volumes.md

 Before your containers can use data volumes, you must specify the volume and mount point configurations in your task definition\.
 This section describes the volume configuration for a container\.
 For tasks that use a Docker volume, specify a `dockerVolumeConfiguration`\.
 For tasks that use a bind mount host volume, specify a `host` and optional `sourcePath`\.

-The task definition JSON shown below shows the syntax for the `volumes` and `mountPoints` objects for a container\.
+The following task definition JSON shows the syntax for the `volumes` and `mountPoints` objects for a container\.

 ```
 {